mit-cml/blockly-plugins/block-lexical-variables/README.md

 * For loops

-For variable getter and setter blocks this plugin also provides for dropdowns which allow ther user to change the variable name to any variable allowed by scope.
+For variable getter and setter blocks this plugin also provides for dropdowns which allow the user to change the variable name to any variable allowed by scope.
 The plugin will also mark any variable blocks that are moved out of their allowable scope.